segmentio/segment-docs/src/connections/destinations/catalog/crossing-minds/index.md

 1. Contact your Crossing Minds Account Manager and request your integration API Key, API Password, and Database ID.
 2. From the Destinations catalog page in the Segment App, click **Add Destination**.
 3. Search for "Crossing Minds" in the Destinations Catalog, and select the "Crossing Minds" destination.
-4. Choose which Source should send data to the "Crossing Minds" destination.
+4. Choose which source should send data to the Crossing Minds destination.
-5. Enter the Service Account Name as "API Key" Service Account Password as "API Password" and "Database ID" in the "Crossing Minds" destination settings in Segment.
+5. In the Crossing Minds destination settings in Segment, enter the Service Account Name as the **API Key**, Service Account Password as the **API Password**, and the **Database ID**.

 ## Supported methods